altayaydemir/altay-dot-wtf/data/books/everything-is-fucked.md

 #### Establishing the illusion

 An healthy communication between two brains can only be achieved through a sensible bargain.
 Although the Thinking Brain doesn't drive the car, it's the one who draws the map.
 It's in charge of interpreting the _meaning_ of our impulses and feelings.
-It can analyze and challenge them to prepare a better route.At the end of the day, the Feeling Brain needs to believe it's getting a good deal.
+It can analyze and challenge them to prepare a better route.
+At the end of the day, the Feeling Brain needs to believe it's getting a good deal.
 It needs to believe it's worthy of doing logical actions, it deserves to live good experiences instead of a chain of self-destruction.

 ### Newton's Law of Emotions